ergodicio/tsadar/docs/source/physics_validation.rst

      - Area within 2e-11, spectral centroid within 2e-11 nm, nonuniform angular centroid within 1e-3 degrees; constant interior within 1e-6

-``test_unresolved_arts2d.py`` remains in the slow lane, including physical-root coverage and phase/refinement checks on spectra and gradients.
+The physical-root coverage and phase/refinement checks on spectra and gradients in ``test_unresolved_arts2d.py`` remain in the slow lane.
+Its lightweight geometry layout and aperture-weighting test runs in the fast PR suite.

 Recovery design and tolerance evidence
 --------------------------------------